dentarg/auth0-blog/_posts/2017-05-19-serverless-webhooks.markdown

 Using Auth0 Extend is a win-win for you and your customers.
 Everybody benefits from the reduced time to market and the enablement of platform economy around your SaaS product.
 Your customers are going to be delighted with the state of the art, in-product development experience Auth0 Extend provides.
 They will appreciate being able to focus on business logic behind extending your system as opposed to servers, hosting, and maintence of their code.

-### Use case: Apollo Lauchpad, the GraphQL playground
+### Use case: Apollo Launchpad, the GraphQL playground

-A great example of using Auth0 Extend to provide a sandboxed execution environment server side scripts is the just released [Apollo Launchpad](https://dev-blog.apollodata.com/introducing-launchpad-the-graphql-server-demo-platform-cc4e7481fcba), brought to you by the people behind [MeteorJS](https://www.meteor.com/).
+A great example of using Auth0 Extend to provide a sandboxed execution environment server side scripts is the just released [Apollo Launchpad](https://dev-blog.apollodata.com/introducing-launchpad-the-graphql-server-demo-platform-cc4e7481fcba), brought to you by the people behind [Meteor](https://www.meteor.com/).

 ![Apollo Launchpad](https://cloud.githubusercontent.com/assets/822369/26219716/d28b917c-3bc4-11e7-9679-56d90de10eee.png)